Signatures of Domain-Wall Confinement in Raman Spectroscopy of Ising Spin Chains: Raman spectra

-The peak structure of the Raman spectrum obtained within this few-soliton ansatz captures the exact iMPS results remarkable well for strong longitudinal fields; see \figc{fig1:PhaseDiagram}{c}.
+The Raman spectrum is obtained as follows \be R(\omega) = \int \meas{t} e^{i(\omega + E_{0})t} \bra{0} \mathcal{R} e^{-i\mathcal{H}t} \mathcal{R} \ket{0}, \ee where $\ket{0}$ is the ground state and $E_{0}$ denotes its energy.
+We emphasize that the Raman response couples uniformly to the system and thereby only probes excitations with zero total momentum.
+This is because Raman spectroscopy operates in the visible regime, leading to a momentum transfer that is much smaller than a typical reciprocal lattice momentum.
+We use the translational invariance of the excited state $\mathcal{R}\ket{0}$ to efficiently compute the response numerically using iMPS methods~\cite{Sim2022, Sim2023}, for details see \App{ssec:iMPSDetails}. \\ We now focus on a fixed polarization of the light field.
+Specifically, we set the ingoing photon polarization $\hat{e}_{i}$ to be the $-\hat{x}$-direction and the outgoing photon polarization $45^\circ$ between the $\hat{e}_{i}$ and $\hat{z}$ directions.
+With these considerations, the photon projectors only depend on the zigzag angle $\vartheta$ and are given by $P_{e} = \frac{1}{\sqrt{2}}[\cos^2({\vartheta}/{2}) - {\sin(\vartheta)}/{2} ]$ and $P_{o} = \frac{1}{\sqrt{2}}[\cos^2({\vartheta}/{2}) + {\sin(\vartheta)}/{2} ]$.
+The Raman spectra for vanishing transverse magnetic fields $h_{y}$ and $h_{z}$, different values of $h_{x}$, and zigzag angles $\vartheta\in \{\frac{\pi}{16}, \frac{\pi}{8}, \frac{\pi}{4}\}$ are shown in \figc{fig1:PhaseDiagram}{c}.
+The angle $\vartheta$ is chosen such that the ground state in the absence of the $h_x$-field is in the $\hat{x}$-ferromagnetic phase.
+Our results illustrate how the Raman spectrum crosses over from a continuum in the absence of a longitudinal magnetic field $h_{x}=0$ to a discrete sequence of bound state peaks for increasing $h_{x}$.
+The results for $h_x=0$ are computed analytically and results for finite $h_x$ are obtained numerically with iMPS (see \Apps{sec:IntegrabliltyRegime}{ssec:iMPSDetails}).\\ Next we benchmark our numerically exact tensor network results against the response using a trial wavefunction in a restricted Hilbert space of only a few solitonic domain wall excitations.
+To construct the basis for this ansatz we start with the ground state configuration of all spins aligned in $\hat{x}$-direction and systematically add pairs of solitons, i.e., pairs of domain walls, to the state until we reach a chosen maximal number of domain walls, see \App{ssec:FKEDDetails}.
+The projected Hamiltonian restricted to this few soliton subspace is expected to reproduce the low-energy response of the system when the energy cost associated to domain walls is large compared to their kinetic energy.
+This assumption is valid deep in the ferromagnetic regime and in particular far away from the Ising critical line separating the ordered from the paramagnetic phase.\\ The peak structure of the Raman spectrum obtained within this few-soliton ansatz captures the exact iMPS results remarkable well for strong longitudinal fields; see \figc{fig1:PhaseDiagram}{c}.
 Already the minimum of two domain walls (green stars) capture quantitatively the peak positions for $\vartheta=\frac{\pi}{16}$.
 However, as the excitation energy for domain walls decreases with increasing $\vartheta$, deviations between the iMPS and the two-soliton ansatz are observed.
 Including further domain walls significantly improves the accuracy of the predicted peaks (red circles: four domain walls).
 Hence, the Raman response captures the bound state formation of domain wall excitations and thus serves as a direct probe of domain wall confinement.
 When approaching the critical point $(\vartheta=\frac{\pi}{2})$ more and more solitons need to be included to reproduce the bound state spectrum.
 This suggests that the entire spectrum of multi-soliton excitations becomes strongly dressed in the vicinity of the critical point.